-EPA opens civil rights probe into Mississippi water woes
+EPA civil rights case targets Mississippi over Jackson water

 Heavy rainfall in late August exacerbated problems at Jackson’s main water treatment facility.
 Republican Gov. Tate Reeves declared an emergency Aug.
 29, and the state health department and the Mississippi Emergency Management Agency have been overseeing operations and repairs at the facility since then.

 About 80% of Jackson’s 150,000 residents are Black, and about a quarter of the population lives in poverty.
-By the time Reeves issued the emergency order, Jackson residents had already been told for a month to boil their water before to kill possible contaminants.
+By the time Reeves issued the emergency order, Jackson residents had already been told for a month to boil their water to kill possible contaminants.

 NAACP President Derrick Johnson, who lives in Jackson with his family, called the EPA investigation a step in the right direction after years of the state withholding federal funds needed to avert the city’s water system.